estes-sj/BlinkPy-API/README.md

   { "url": "https://static.example.com/Front Door/last.jpg" }
   ```

-#### POST `/download-recent-clips` and `/download-recent-clips-and-sort`
+#### POST `/download-recent-clips`, `/download-recent-clips-and-sort`, and `/download-recent-sync-clips-and-sort`

 Download clips from all or specified cameras since the last run.

-The `/download-recent-clips-and-sort` version sorts by year, month, and date using subholders.
+The `/download-recent-clips-and-sort` and `/download-recent-sync-clips-and-sort` versions sorts by year, month, and date using subholders.
 Additionally, the `path/to/media/latest` folder is updated with the most recent 20 videos.

+The `/download-recent-sync-clips-and-sort` allows downloading from the sync module (when using a free Blink plan).

+> [!NOTE]
+> Downloading from the sync module tends to have greater latency.
+According to the BlinkPy docs: "the Blink app has to query the sync module for all information regarding the stored clips.
+On a click to view a clip, the app asks for the full list of stored clips, finds the clip in question, uploads the clip to the cloud, and then downloads the clip back from a cloud URL.
+Each interaction requires polling for the response since networking conditions are uncertain.
+The app also caches recent clips and the manifest."

 * **Payload** (optional)